Overview and Objective

 Repayment Plan and Loan Forgiveness

-The expectation is that participants will begin to repay their loans approximately two years following graduation from the JD program.
+The expectation is that participants will begin to repay their loans approximately two years following graduation from the JD program, and will repay their loan within 10 years of completing their articling year.

 Each year during the repayment period, participants will be expected to pay back one tenth (1/10) of their loan and an annual administrative fee of $750.